AnasImloul/Timer-IDEH/README.md

 # IDEH Countdown
-A web page for IDEH countdown
+A simple web page for IDEH countdown